 Student support services

 Thanks for choosing NBIA for your education.
-This page provides all new students with necessary information about NBIA and our delivery of professional training; it would be wise to familiarise yourself with everything here before commencing your course.
+Here you'll find all necessary information about NBIA and our delivery of professional training; it would be wise to familiarise yourself with this information before commencing your course.

-The NBIA provides quality educational services in Business, Accounting, Leadership and Management, Workplace Training and Assessment, Conveyancing and Financial Services.
+NBIA provides quality educational services in Business, Accounting, Leadership and Management, Conveyancing and Financial Services.

-Costs and fees for all courses are constantly changing and will be clearly identified when an enquiry is taken or an enrolment form is sent.
-Courses are offered as fee for service and/or through the use of any available Government subsidies and grants available to eligible NBIA students.
-Current course fees are available on our website under Prices and all students are requested to confirm current price with NBIA prior to enrolment.
+Costs and fees : Courses are offered as fee for service and/or through the use of government subsidies and grants available to eligible NBIA students.
+Current course fees are available on each individual course page, but students are requested to confirm pricing with NBIA prior to enrolment.
 All course fees will also be provided via email and on your enrolment form.

 A refund might be applicable if a course has not commenced, less enrolment and administrative charges (see below for further detail).
 If NBIA is unable to provide all units required for completion of a course, that course will not commence.
 If NBIA has to cancel a course after commencement then a pro-rata refund will apply, less administrative and enrolment costs.
 All courses are non-transferable and there are no refunds or suspensions once a course has commenced.